Rights Respecting School

 What things are we doing as a Rights Respecting School?

-Over the last few weeks each class has been busy creating their own unique Class Charters.
+Every class will create their own unique Class Charters.
 They incorporate the rights chosen by School Council and the individual classes have decided how they will help to respect these rights as part of the behaviour policy.
 Each child has ‘signed’ the Charter by writing their name or producing a drawing of themselves.
 These Charters form the basis of teaching and learning about rights and through rights during the year.
 We have a Whole School Charter which is displayed in the Hall, where is it used regularly during assemblies.
-Here are some of the lovely examples of Class Charters from the new academic year.

 Each class has a ‘Rights Respecting at Home’ board in their room where parents can share news about how their children are respecting rights at home.
 Nomination forms are available from Class Teachers and are displayed for everyone to see.